-4. SIMULATION
+IV.
+SIMULATION

-We implemented an event-based simulator to study the performance of FICA in large-scale wireless networks and to compare its performance with 802.11n.
-The simulator can model both the CSMA MAC and an OFDM PHY that supports multiple subchannels.
-We study the performance primarily under a single AP network with varying number of stations.
-We assume only collisions will cause frame reception failures, and thus we focus on the performance of the MAC design.
-We also focus on only the uplink transmissions (the downlink behavior in this setting is analogous), and we apply various traffic patterns in a wide 40MHz channel with high data rates.
-For 802.11n, we also simulate MAC Service Data Units (MSDU) aggregation, the most efficient aggregation method defined in 802.11n [1].
+We have implemented the FICA protocol on ns-3 to study its performance in large-scale wireless networks and compare its performance with 802.11n.
+We use a simple PHY model where only collisions will cause frame reception failures.
+This is a reasonable simplification here as our focus is the performance of the MAC design.
+We defer the evaluation of FICA PHY design in Section VI.
+We divide the whole channel into subchannels, and each node can transmit data on any subchannels following the FICA protocol as described in earlier sections.
+Our performance study is primarily under a single AP network with varying number of stations, except for the last experiment, which contains two APs.
+We also focus on only the uplink transmissions (the downlink behavior in this setting is analogous), and we apply various traffic patterns in a wide 40-MHz channel with high data rates.
+For 802.11n, we simulate MAC Service Data Units (MSDU) aggregation, which is the most efficient aggregation method defined in 802.11n [1].